 Outsourcing your payroll is far from a new concept – and that’s because it works.
 Companies are keen to enlist the help of experts in order to save them time and money, and payroll is no exception.

 Deloitte’s 2016 Global Outsourcing Survey found that 53% of businesses outsource their tax affairs, while 47% rely on an external company to deal with HR issues.
 These figures mark an increase of 17% and 32% respectively.

-Entrusting a third party to deal with payroll can alleviate administrative strain, while also freeing up time across a business.
-This is the case for a company of any size; whether a business has just a handful of employees or hundreds of people to pay each month, outsourcing can be cost effective and efficient.
+Entrusting a third party to deal with payroll can alleviate administrative strain, while also freeing up time across your business.
+This is the case for a company of any size.
+Whether a business has a handful of employees or thousands, outsourcing your payroll is cost-effective and efficient.

 One of the key criteria to look for is ISO 27001 certification.
-This accreditation is awarded to organisations who keep their information assets secure, which encompasses financial information and employee details – two key components of any payroll.
+This accreditation is awarded to organisations who keep their information assets secure.
+By information assets we mean financial information and employee details – two key components of any payroll.

-Digital payslips also help a company and its employees keep their details secure; it is also a much simpler way of recalling past payslips should they ever be needed.
-Each employee is given a log in to an online portal where they can find all their past payment records and any other key information relating to their payroll.
+Electronic payslips also help you keep payroll details secure.
+It’s also a much simpler way of recalling past payslips should they ever be needed.
+Online portals allow your employees to find all their past payment records and any other relevant information.

 Choose ELAS for your outsourced payroll solution

-ELAS can process your payroll as frequently as you require and you can preview your reports online before they are set live.
-The online portal also gives you and your employees access to payslips, P60s, reports and any other information.
+At ELAS, we’re able to process your payroll as frequently as you require and you can preview your reports online before they are set live.
+Our online portal provides your employees access to payslips, P60s, reports and any other information.
 We also offer a customisable reporting function that’s tailored to your requirements.

-We take measures to comply with GDPR and our ISO 27001 certification gives an extra layer of reassurance that we are meeting all the necessary data protection legislation.
-Our service is backed by our team of employment law experts, so you can be safe in the knowledge your payroll is processed accurately and legally.
+We are GDPR compliant and our ISO 27001 certification will give you an extra layer of reassurance.What’s more, our payroll service is backed by our team of employment law experts.
+This means you can be safe in the knowledge your payroll is processed accurately and legally.